-- fifteen but has not reached age eighteen years, the parties to the dispute must try to give priority to those who are the oldest. - 3.)
-If, in matters which are exceptions, even though they are the provisions in paragraph (2) above, children who have not reached the age of fifteen take part directly in hostility and fall into the power of an opposing party, then the children must still benefit from special protection provided by this Article, whether they are prisoners of war or not. - 4.)
-If arrested, detained or exiled for reasons that are in connection with armed disputes, children must be placed at headquarters that are separated from adult headquarters, except if their families are placed as family units as they are stipulated in Article 75 paragraph (5). - 5.)
-Death penalty for committing a related offense with armed disputes should not be carried out on people who had not reached age of eighteen at the time of the violation done.41
+- a.)
+Children must receive special respect and must be protected against any forms of indecent attack.
+Internal disputes parties must give them that attention and assistance they need, both because of their age and for other reasons. - b.)
+The parties to the dispute must take all possible measures.
+So, those children who have not reached the age of fifteen years did not take part directly in the war and, in particular they must refrain from training those children to enter their army.
+If in the training, there are children who has reached the age of fifteen but has not reached age eighteen years, the parties to the dispute must try to give priority to those who are the oldest. - c.)
+If, in matters which are exceptions, even though they are the provisions in paragraph (2) above, children who have not reached the age of fifteen take part directly in hostility and fall into the power of an opposing party, then the children must still benefit from special protection provided by this Article, whether they are prisoners of war or not. - d.)
+If arrested, detained or exiled for reasons that are in connection with armed disputes, children must be placed at headquarters that are separated from adult headquarters, except if their families are placed as family units as they are stipulated in Article 75 paragraph (5).

+e.)
+Death penalty for committing a related offense with armed disputes should not be carried out on people who had not reached age of eighteen at the time of the violation done.